Myotherapy Patterson Lakes

 - Reduces muscle tightness and stiffness

-- Supports quicker healing of muscle and ligament injuries; reduces pain and swelling; curtails excessive scar tissue build-up
+- Fosters faster healing of strained muscles and sprained ligaments; reduces pain and swelling; reduces formation of excessive scar tissue

 - Boosts blood circulation and lymphatic drainage